 Getting ready for work and winding down to sleep are routines you probably don't think twice about, yet they offer wonderful opportunities to reflect and unwind during the day.
 By paying special attention to these moments, and enhancing them with small rituals, you can transform tired obligations into relaxing parts of your self care routine.

-Turning everyday responsibilities into relaxing parts of your self care routine makes your day more interesting and fulfilling.
+Turning everyday responsibilities into relaxing self care activities makes your day more interesting and fulfilling.
 It's no surprise that you’ll be able to find opportunities for relaxation and mindfulness everywhere you look.

 7. Welcome joy

 During periods of suffering and uncertainty like the one we’re experiencing now, it can seem like allowing ourselves to feel happiness and joy would be insensitive, and so some people may notice themselves dampening their positive emotions out of a sense that we should all be feeling sad.
 If you notice yourself doing that, you’re not alone.
-As part of your self care routine, it can be helpful to remind yourself that it’s okay (and often necessary) to let yourself feel cheerful even in the midst of sorrow.
+Self care tips include simple actions like gentle reminders to yourself that it’s okay (and often necessary) to let yourself feel cheerful even in the midst of sorrow.

 So break out the silly cat videos for a giggle every now and then, let yourself jump for joy when you get good news, and spend some time talking on the phone with friends that get those big belly laughs out of you.
 We all deserve to feel a little joy right now.